-Click here to see a list of local Community Action agencies in your area that may be able to help you. back to top
+Click here to see a list of local Community Action agencies in your area that may be able to help you. top ^

 Can I pay my bill automatically each month?

-You can have your payment automatically withdrawn from your checking or savings account by signing up for our paperless billing program eBill. back to top
+You can have your payment automatically withdrawn from your checking or savings account by signing up for our paperless billing program eBill. top ^

 How do I read my bill?

-Click here (PDF format) for help understanding your bill. back to top
+Click here for help understanding your bill. top ^

 Why are there different charges on my bill?

-Your electric bill reflects the costs of service from two companies – your electricity supplier and CMP, your electricity delivery company.
-Read more... back to top
+Your electric bill reflects the costs of service from two companies - your electricity supplier and CMP, your electricity delivery company.
+Read more... top ^

 Why does the number of days I am billed for vary each month?

-The number of days in a billing cycle may vary between 28 to 33 days, depending on holidays and the number of days in each month. back to top
+The number of days in a billing cycle may vary between 28 to 33 days, depending on holidays and the number of days in each month. top ^

-Most of the time, an estimated bill is based on your usage for the same month a year ago.
-If you have not been at your residence for a full year, the estimate is based on the two previous month’s usage, adjusted for the time of year of the estimated bill.
-This method is also used if your bill was estimated for the same month last year. back to top
+Most of the time, your estimate is based on your history of electricity usage at your address.
+Our estimation process starts by looking at your usage for the same month last year.
+If you have not been at your residence for a full year, the estimate is based on the previous month’s usage, adjusted for the time of year of the estimated bill. top ^

-CMP makes every attempt to read your meter every month.
-Sometimes emergencies, including extreme weather conditions or equipment failure prevent an actual meter reading.
-In addition, some meters are inaccessible.
+We make every attempt to read your meter every month.
+In fact, thanks to smart meters, only 0.5% of over 7 million meter readings last year were estimates.
+Sometimes emergencies, including extreme weather conditions, prevent us from getting an actual meter reading.

 Why is my bill different than my neighbors?